kate-crosby/pedigree/README.md

 ```
 plink --bfile cleanedbed --genome --genome-full --rel-check --min 0.05
 ```
-Use this file 'plink.genome' with PRIMUS.
+Use this file 'plink.genome' with PRIMUS - or just use the cleanedbed file (above), and allow PRIMUS to call plink to perform pairwise IBD, while reconstructing pedigrees.

 ## Pedigrees with PRIMUS v.
 1.8.0
 - Use [PRIMUS] (https://primus.gs.washington.edu/primusweb/index.html) to build IBD pedigree with plink.genome file (not in repo too large - on FARM).
 Initial tests throw not an error - but "Unable to predict relationship from IBD estimates for xsample <-> ysample?"